 Creating Your First ATP Anti-Phishing Policy

-Instead of modifying the default policy, I’d recommend creating a new anti-phishing policy and apply it to a test user or pilot group.
+Instead of modifying the default policy, I’d recommend creating a new anti-phishing policy and applying it to a test user or pilot group.
 In this article, we’ll be configuring a policy that:

 - Protects all users in the organization under our primary e-mail domain